ryankurte/autodeck/README.md

 [![Crates.io](https://img.shields.io/crates/v/autodeck.svg)](https://crates.io/crates/autodeck)
 [![Docs.rs](https://docs.rs/autodeck/badge.svg)](https://docs.rs/autodeck)

 ## Usage

+### Installation

+Precompiled binaries are available on the [releases](https://github.com/ryankurte/autodeck/releases) page (including a .deb that will install configuration files and a systemd unit).
+The utility can also be installed from source using `cargo install autodeck`, but you'll need to manage the configuration files etc. by yourself.

+For the debian package, automations are specified in `/etc/autodeck/autodeck.toml` with configuration in `/etc/autodeck/autodeck.env`.

+You can register the service at startup with `sudo systemctl enable autodeck`, and check the logs with `sudo journalctl -u autodeck --follow`.

+### Automation Files

 An automation file consists of a list of `[[automata]]`, each corresponding to a single button on a stream deck.
 These `automata` have a `state` field describing their intitial state, as well as an `on_init` executor.